ORCID/ORCID-Source/orcid-model/src/main/resources/README.md

 Release candidate versions of the XSD contain elements and data structures for future functionality, potential changes and other enhancements.
 Of note about release candidates:

-* The version number of release candidates will contain ‘rc’ to indicate that they are release candidates (for example, version 1.2_rc1).
+* The version number of release candidates will contain "rc" to indicate that they are release candidates (for example, version 1.2_rc1).
 The first two numbers indicate the target release version for the candidate.
 For example, the changes and enhancements in version 1.2_rc1 are being considered for inclusion with release version 1.2.
 * Release candidates are generally unsupported, and have limited documentation.
 * Elements and data structure within a release candidate XSD could change at any time based on development needs and feedback from early adopters.
 * We welcome feedback from any developers working with current release candidates.